 To see how waves look, have your students create an ocean in a bottle.
-For this activity all you need is a plastic bottle or jar with screw-on lids, blue food dye, oil, and water.
-Help your students fill their bottles with about two-thirds water.
+For this activity, all you need are plastic bottles or jars with screw-on lids, blue food dye, oil, and water.
+Help your students fill their bottles about two-thirds with water.
 Add food coloring to your oil.
 Now fill the bottle of water to the top with the colored oil.
 Use hot glue to seal the top.
 Have your students turn the bottle on its side and rock it gently back and forth to see the waves.

 Sand and Water Station

 Fill a large plastic bin with sand.
 Hide seashells, plastic ocean animals, and more.
 Have your students take turns searching for items in the sand.

 Primary Games features a variety of ocean-themed games for your students to play.
 Students can go fishing, trap a tuna, and so much more.
 You can also visit Disney's Online Games page for kid-friendly games featuring their favorite Disney characters, like Ariel, Jake and the Neverland Pirates, and Dory from Finding Nemo.

 I fill my classroom library with tons of books about the ocean.
 Students love to lay out on beach towels and pretend they are reading in the sun!

 Below is a list of my top favorite books to use when teaching about the ocean.

 In the Ocean by A. J. Wood

 This book features interactive touch and feel pages that my students love.
 After reading this book, I have my students draw and label pictures of the different ocean animals in the story.
 They also write one adjective that describes the touch and feel of each character.

 Mister Seahorse by Eric Carle